Ryan-Yanlong/Ryan-Yanlong.github.io/_pages/about.md

 ---
 ## Hobbies

-Outside of my research, I enjoy photography and alpine skiing⛷️.
+Outside of my research, I enjoy photography📷 and alpine skiing⛷️.
 I am passionate about [photography](/photography/) and work with both digital and film formats.